Ten updates to help sell your home.

 3) Walk through EVERY entrance to EVERY room.
 What do you see?
 Are the doors in good repair?
 How about the knobs?
 Are they old & dated?
 You want buyers to feel welcomed into each room.
 Sometimes even replacing just the doorknobs and hinges helps.

 4) Check your floors.
 How are they?
 Scratched?
 Carpets stained?
 Steam clean those carpets.
 Area rugs can help spruce things up.
 If the floors are very scratched, then you should look into getting them refinished.
 If there aren’t a lot of stains on hardwood floors, there are “sandless” options to make them sparkle again.

 5) Take a big whiff.
 Pet smells?
 Sweaty Sports Equipment?
 Give the pups a bath.
-Vacuum the carpets with pet odor smell removal powder.
+Look for a vacuum feedthrough provider to take care of the carpets with pet odor smell removal powder.
 Open the windows to air the house out.
 Plug in air fresheners.
 But don’t overdo it.
 You don’t want your house smelling too perfumy or like you are trying to hide anything.
 You just want to freshen things up.

 6) Check the walls.
 Touch up paint.
 Use Magic Eraser for scuff marks.
 Remove peeling wallpaper.
 If you have strong colored paint, consider repainting in neutral tones.

 7) Clear out and clean out.
 Get a storage unit if necessary.
 Find a place for items.
 Nice storage baskets can help.
 Basically, if you aren’t using it regularly, it needs to go somewhere — away.

 8) Check the tracks — this means the drawers in the kitchen and baths, as well as if you have shower doors in your bathroom, clean out & make sure they are working properly.